mdayku/spendsense/README.md

 ## Using the IBM AML Kaggle dataset
 1. Download CSVs and place them under `data/ibm_aml/` (e.g., `HI-Small_Trans.csv`).
-2. Run `npm run import:ibm` to stream‑import into SQLite.
+2. Run `npm run import:ibm` to stream‑import into Supabase.
 Use `IMPORT_LIMIT=100000 npm run import:ibm` to cap rows.
 3. Hit `/api/profile/:userId` for any imported entity (email looks like `ENTITYID@aml.local`).
 4. Run `npm run eval` to regenerate metrics after import.

 **Notes**
 - IBM AML is synthetic; we map originator→user and beneficiary→counterparty; transactions are `transfer`.
 - Subscriptions/income signals may be sparse; keep the default synthetic seed for consumer-style A/B.
+- Import may take a few minutes for large datasets due to database round-trips.

 ## Not Financial Advice
 See `docs/DISCLAIMER.md`.
 All content is educational.